Mayank-kush24/UTS_v2/PRIMARY_OTP_LOGIN_CHANGES.md

 ## Conclusion

-The UTS 2.0 application now provides a modern, secure login experience with OTP as the primary method while maintaining backward compatibility with password authentication.
+The Jarvis application now provides a modern, secure login experience with OTP as the primary method while maintaining backward compatibility with password authentication.
 Users get the best of both worlds - convenience and security with OTP, and familiarity with password login as a fallback option.